Klonopin Detox: Powerful Steps Toward Safe Withdrawal

 11,537

 The US CDC reports that Klonopin overdose casualties involving benzos rose from 1,135 in 1999 to 11,537 in 2017.
-Klonopin overdose can cause coma, respiratory depression, and death, primarily if mixed with other drugs or illicit drugs, such as opioids or alcohol.
+A Klonopin overdose can lead to coma, trouble breathing, and even death.
+This is especially true if it is mixed with other drugs, like opioids or alcohol.

 Source: Centers for Disease Control and Prevention